-About DOE Data Explorer
+About DOE Data Explorer (DDE)

 Datasets and Digital Object Identifiers (DOIs)

-OSTI is a member of and a registering agency for DataCite and has the authority to assign Digital Object Identifiers (DOIs) to datasets submitted by DOE and its contractors or grantees.
-The assigning and registration of a DOI for every dataset submitted is a free service provided by OSTI to enhance DOE's management of this important resource.
-See OSTI's Data ID Service on the DDE home page for more information about DOIs for data.
+OSTI is a member of and a registering agency for DataCite, giving OSTI the authority to assign Digital Object Identifiers (DOIs) to datasets submitted by DOE and its contractors or grantees.
+The assigning and registration of a DOI for DOE-funded datasets is a free service provided by OSTI to enhance DOE's management of this important resource.
+See DOE Data ID Services page for more information about DOIs for data.

 About the DOE Office of Scientific and Technical Information (OSTI)